cetola/reform-debian-packages-mirror/README.md

 The build sources for custom Debian packages which end up at https://mntre.com/reform-debian

+You need to have the following packages installed to run all of this:

+curl debhelper debian-archive-keyring debian-keyring devscripts faketime git mmdebstrap pristine-tar python3 python3-debian python3-jinja2 quilt reprepro rsync sbuild uidmap

+You need to have sbuild set up to build packages (including linux).
+If you have never set up sbuild before, the easiest way is to set it up to use unshare mode like this (assuming you run this on the Reform):

+    echo '$chroot_mode = "unshare";' > ~/.sbuildrc
+    mkdir -p ~/.cache/sbuild
+    mmdebstrap --variant=buildd unstable ~/.cache/sbuild/unstable-arm64.tar

 We currently are building the following packages:

 ## ffmpeg